Chloe Kim: America's 17-year-old snowboarding sensation

 How those long early morning drives to California's Mammoth Mountain have paid off.

-Already a four-time X Games SuperPipe champion, Kim has traveled to her first ever Olympic Games among the favorites for the gold medal.
-It is also something of a homecoming.
+Already a four-time X Games SuperPipe champion, Kim traveled to her first ever Olympic Games among the favorites for the gold medal.
+It was also something of a homecoming.

 "I definitely have a lot of Korean-American fans which is amazing," Kim tells CNN, having inspired South Korean children some 5,000 miles away to follow in her footsteps.